cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ---

-## The boundary most likely to cause silent failures
+## Where Silent Failures Start

-Embeddings find text that looks similar to the query.
-They do not find text that logically supports the answer.
-This distinction matters more than most teams realize.
+Embeddings optimize for semantic similarity to the query.
+Logical support for an answer needs a separate reasoning step.

 | Task | Why RAG Fails | Better Alternative |
 |------|---------------|-------------|